gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *The troll shrugged.
 "I have no idea.
-Its thoughts are so much bigger than ours, and it only thinks quickly when it has to.
+It's hard to understand sometimes—its thoughts are so much bigger than ours.
 But something has happened, or is about to happen, and the forest is worried."
 She paused.